-- We must continue to manage our rapid growth effectively. - We are subject to claims and litigation in the ordinary course of our business, including product liability and warranty claims. - We must comply with a broad and complicated regime of domestic and international trade compliance, anti-corruption, economic, intellectual property, cybersecurity, data protection and other regulatory regimes. - We may seek to incur substantial indebtedness in the future. - Our growth may be dependent on the availability of capital and funding. - Our Common Stock could decline or be downgraded at any time. - Our stock price has been, and may continue to be, volatile. - We may issue additional equity securities that may affect the priority of our Common Stock. - We do not currently pay dividends on our Common Stock. - Shares eligible for future sale may depress our stock price. - Anti-takeover provisions could make a third party acquisition of our Company difficult. - Our directors and officers have substantial control over us. - Our bylaws may limit investors' ability to obtain a favorable judicial forum for disputes. - The COVID-19 pandemic could materially affect our business. - Our business faces unpredictable global, economic and business conditions, including the risk of inflation in various markets.
+- We must continue to manage our rapid growth effectively. - We are subject to claims and litigation in the ordinary course of our business, including product liability and warranty claims. - We must comply with a broad and complicated regime of domestic and Our failure to satisfy international trade compliance anti-corruption, economic, intellectual property, cybersecurity, data protection regulations, and other regulatory regimes. changes in U.S. government sanctions, could have a material adverse effect on us. - We may seek to incur substantial indebtedness in the future. - Our growth may We cannot be dependent certain that additional financing will be available on the availability of capital and funding. reasonable terms when required, or at all. - Our Common Stock variable rate indebtedness exposes us to interest rate volatility, which could decline or be downgraded at any time. - Our stock price has been, and may continue cause our debt service obligations to be, volatile, increase significantly. - We may issue additional equity securities that may affect the priority of our Common Stock. - We do not currently pay dividends on our Common Stock. - Shares eligible for future sale may depress our stock price. - Anti-takeover provisions could make a third party acquisition of our Company difficult. - Our directors and officers have substantial control over us. - Our bylaws may limit investors' ability to obtain a favorable judicial forum for disputes. - The COVID-19 pandemic could materially affect our business. - Our business faces unpredictable General global economic and business conditions including the risk affect demand for our products. - A public health crisis could impact our business - Economic, political and market conditions can adversely affect our business, financial condition and results of inflation in various markets. operations

 We believe the items we have outlined above are important factors that could cause estimates included in our financial statements to differ materially from actual results and those expressed in a forward-looking statement made in this report or elsewhere by us or on our behalf.
 We have discussed these factors in more detail in the Annual Report.
 These factors are not necessarily all of the factors that could affect us.
 Unpredictable or unanticipated factors we have not discussed in this report could also have material adverse effects on actual results.
 We do not intend to update our description of important factors each time a potential important factor arises, except as required by applicable securities laws and regulations.
-We advise our shareholders stockholders that they should (1) be aware that factors not referred to above could affect the accuracy of our forward-looking statements and (2) use caution when considering our forward-looking statements.
+We advise our stockholders shareowners that they should (1) be aware that factors not referred to above could affect the accuracy of our forward-looking statements and (2) use caution when considering our forward-looking statements.